mikhail-github/ansible_borgbackup_client/README.md

 	backup_emailto: "ops@dom.local"
 	backup_emailfrom: "noreply@dom.local"

-If you want to remove all crontab jobs with word borg before adding new ones
+If you want to remove all crontab jobs with word borg before adding a new ones - set this to true

 	remove_crontab_jobs: false

-Your backup server public key, can be found by ssh-keyscan -t rsa backupserver:
+Your backup server public key, can be found by command ssh-keyscan -t rsa backupserver:

 	backup_server_key: ""

-You can find some defaults in role/defaults/main.yml
+## You can find some other defaults in role/defaults/main.yml

 Default list of directories for all hosts: